MRamadhanKesaPI/Data-Preparation-Processes__for__Social-Buzz...Social-Media-Content-Analytics/README.md

 # Data Preparation Process for Social Buzz: Social Media Content Analytics

-The data preparation process ensures raw data clean, organized, and ready for analysis.
-In this project, it involves three main steps:
+In this project, I used Microsoft Excel to ensure the raw data was clean, organized, and ready for analysis.
+My data preparation process involved three main steps:

 1. [Data Exploration](#data-exploration)
 2. [Data Cleaning](#data-cleaning)